-From the deep-seated thrill of your favourite band, the belly-laughs of a great comedy night to the edge of your seat excitement of a close-fought sporting contest, the halls have offered it all.
+From the deep-seated thrill of hearing your favourite band, the helpless belly laughs of a great comedy night to the edge of your seat excitement of watching a close-fought sporting contest, the halls have offered it all.

 And that's why we're investing £38.1 million in them to create a top class entertainment venue for the future.

-Re-opening in autumn 2021, Wolves Civic will put our city on the map globally, building on the huge international profile Wolverhampton Wanderers’ Premier League success has given our city.
+Expected to reopen in early 2022, Wolves Civic will put our city on the map globally, building on the huge international profile Wolverhampton Wanderers’ Premier League success has given our city.